Supporting People services provide housing-related support, aimed at developing or sustaining someone’s capacity to live independently.

-On 1 April 2003 the Supporting People programme was launched.
-The programme is committed to providing a better quality of life for vulnerable people to live more independently and maintain their housing.
+The Supporting People programme is committed to providing a better quality of life for vulnerable people to live more independently and maintain their housing.
 The programme provides housing-related support to prevent problems that can often lead to hospitalisation, institutional care or homelessness and can help the smooth transition to independent living for those leaving an institutional environment.

-The Supporting People programme in Merton provides housing related support services to over 1,500 vulnerable people.
-The local authority delivers the programme by 35 provider organisations through more than 70 different services.
+The Supporting People programme in Merton provides support services to over 1,500 vulnerable people.
+We deliver the programme through 35 provider organisations and more than 70 different services.

 Supporting People services can provide the type of support a vulnerable person might need to live somewhere that feels like home.
 This can involve helping someone to find somewhere to live or preventing someone from losing their home if there is a danger of that happening.